 Potential mitigation measures include minimizing the Build Alternative footprint and associated improvements to existing ROW, layover facility, and station areas to the greatest extent possible.
 When the acquisition of adjacent land cannot be avoided, the provisions of the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended, and the Civil Rights Act of 1964 would be followed.
-Examples of mitigation measures may include landscape and hardscape screening through a combination of trees, shrubs, groundcover, and other screening as a buffer between the station, layover and maintenance facility, or other associated improvements and adjacent neighborhoods, parks, or other features.
 During Tier 2 analyses, the extent of land use, zoning, and property acquisition impacts would be analyzed for potential mitigation issues that may be identified through agency coordination and the public involvement process.
-Specific mitigation measures, to the extent required, would be identified and discussed during Tier 2 analysis after design details are known, recorded in NEPA documents as specific impacts are identified, and implemented prior to construction.
+Specific mitigation measures, to the extent required, would be identified and discussed during Tier 2 analysis after design details are known, recorded in NEPA documents as specific impacts are identified, and implemented.